rmetzler/HPI-IP-OAuth/README.md

 ## Implementing OAuth Privacy Service

 Our example service has to be a webservice able to receive and send emails.
-Because we were not in control of and did not want to set up an own SMTP server we decided to use [Google AppEngine].
+Because we were not in control of and did not want to set up an own SMTP server we choose to use [Google AppEngine].

-Google AppEngine is a _Plattform as a Service_ infrastructure provided by Google.
+Google AppEngine is a _Plattform as a Service_ infrastructure framework provided by Google.
 Developers can use Python and Java to programm web application on top of this infrastructure.
 Like most web frameworks AppEngine also implements the Model-View-Controller pattern.
+The framework also has APIs to receive and send emails and start Cron jobs.

+Our Model needs to save OAuth tokens to the database that are associated with the real email address and the temporary valid email address.
+This is what our modelclass ... in ... .py does.

 ## Sources